-(CNN) -- Here's look at the life of Hugh Hefner, editor-in-chief of Playboy Magazine.
+Here’s a look at the life of the Hugh Hefner, the founder and longtime editor-in-chief of Playboy Magazine.

 Birth place: Chicago, Illinois